Studying Brain and Cognitive Sciences at the University of Amsterdam

 You will benefit from the wide-ranging, leading expertise available at the Amsterdam Brain and Cognition Center (ABC), the different research labs at the UvA, and from the opportunity to take part in research projects led by internationally renowned ABC researchers.
 The Research Master's programme in Brain and Cognitive Sciences forms a challenging, interdisciplinary and international arena in which highly motivated researchers and students endeavour to understand the brain, its development and its disorders.

 The Research Master's programme in Brain and Cognitive Sciences is offered by the Institute for Interdisciplinary Studies (IIS), in close collaboration with the Amsterdam Brain and Cognition Center (ABC).

-Meet Harm Krugers, programme director.
+Meet Harm Krugers, the previous programme director.
 He explains the aim of the programme and how strongly the teachers and research are embedded within the Amsterdam Brain and Cognition Centre.
 Student Marianne talks about how she can combine all her academic interests with this Master.
 And Koen, alumnus and PhD student, emphasises the importance and indispensability of interdisciplinarity within the field of neuroscience.

 The Research Master's programme aims to train you to become an expert in your specific subfield of the Brain and Cognitive Sciences, with a clear understanding and appreciation of the contribution made by the other subfields.
 All students complete a core curriculum next to their chosen direction within the Research Master's programme in Brain and Cognitive Sciences.
-The core curriculum of this programme integrates various perspectives from within the discipline and includes a weekly journal club and an annual summer school, both focussing on innovative topics in an intensively interdisciplinary setting.
+The core curriculum of this programme integrates various perspectives from within the discipline and includes an annual summer school, which focusses on innovative topics in an intensively interdisciplinary setting.

 The Research Master's programme in Brain and Cognitive Sciences provides you with the necessary theoretical, intellectual and empirical tools to pursue an academic career (PhD programme) in cognitive and neurosciences or in a related discipline.
 Besides an academic career, graduates of the Brain and Cognitive Sciences programme also find work in applied research.

 Depending on the domain of choice, you must hold a Bachelor's degree, or equivalent, in: